Lower bounds for adiabatic quantum algorithms by quantum speed limits: Introduction

-This work proposes a more elementary, alternative method to the conventional spectral gap analysis.
-We derive a formula for estimating {\it necessary} runtime using the quantum uncertainty of the final Hamiltonian with respect to the initial state.
+This paper is organized as follows.
+In Sec.\ \ref{sec: formalism}, we derive the main formula for estimating a {\it necessary} runtime using the quantum uncertainty of the final Hamiltonian with respect to the initial state.
 We shall clarify the condition for which the obtained necessary runtime can be interpreted as a {\it lower bound} (in the sense of computational complexity) on the runtime of AQAs.
-After examining our formula with adiabatic versions of certain keystone quantum algorithms \cite{Deutsch92,Bernstein93,Bernstein97,Grover96,Grover97} (such as adiabatic Deutsch-Jozsa algorithm \cite{Das02,Wei06}, adiabatic Bernstein-Vazirani algorithm \cite{Hen14}, and adiabatic Grover search \cite{Farhi01_science,Roland02}), our technique is applied to analytically obtain lower bounds for the algorithm of Childs et al.\ \cite{Childs02} and its variant for finding $k$-clique in random graphs.
+After examining our formula with adiabatic versions \cite{Das02,Wei06,Hen14,Farhi01_science,Roland02} of certain keystone quantum algorithms \cite{Deutsch92,Bernstein93,Bernstein97,Grover96,Grover97} in Sec.\ \ref{sec: Final Hamiltonian of type-I} and Sec.\ \ref{sec: Final Hamiltonian of type-II}, our technique is applied in Sec.\ \ref{sec: Adiabatic algorithm for finding k-clique} to analytically obtain lower bounds for adiabatic algorithms of finding $k$-clique in random graphs.
+Section \ref{sec: Discussion} compares our approach to conventional spectral gap analysis and relevant prior works.
+Finally, conclusions are presented in Sec.\ \ref{sec: Concluding remarks}.